 We will perform β-galactosidase assays as essentially described in Dove Methods in mol bio 2004.
-Specifically, we will grow F. tularensis containing reporter construct integrations to mid-log in supplemented Mueller-Hinton broth (0.025% iron pyrophosphate, 0.1% gluocose, and 2% Isovitalex), shaking aerobically at 37˚C. We will then chill the cells on ice to stop growth and will read optical densities at A600.
+Specifically, we will grow F. tularensis containing reporter construct integrations to mid-log in supplemented Mueller-Hinton broth (0.025% iron pyrophosphate, 0.1% gluocose, and 2% Isovitalex), shaking aerobically at 37˚C. We will chill the cells on ice to stop growth and will read optical densities at A600.
 We will add cells to the assay buffer, containing 0.06M Na2HPO4•7H2O, 0.04M NaH2PO4•H2O, 0.01M KCl, 0.001M MgSO4•7H2O, and 0.05M β-mercaptoethanol.
 We will add SDS to a final concentration of 0.003% and chloroform to a final concentration of 6% to permeabilize the cells.
 We will vortex the mixtures, acclimate to a 28˚C water bath, then add ONPG, an analog of lactose, to a final concentration of 0.67 mg/mL, which acts as the substrate for the β-galactosidase enzyme to break down.
 One of the products of this enzymatic reaction, o-nitrophenol, produces a yellow color.
 After significant yellow color is produced, we will stop the reaction using 1M Na2CO3 and record the reaction time.
 We will then analyze each sample via spectrophotometer at A420 and A550.
 We will calculate Miller units using the following equation: Miller Units = 1000 × [(OD420 – 1.75 × OD550)/(t x v × OD600)], where t=time of reaction in minutes and v=volume of culture originally used.
 We expect to see higher Miller units in wild-type cells with the pdpA UTR reporter vector compared to ΔrpsU2, and no difference in the bfr UTR reporter vector.

 If our hypothesis is confirmed by this preliminary experiment, we will further investigate what characteristics of the pdpA 5´ UTR allow for increased translation by ribosomes containing bS21-2.
 Using secondary structure prediction software (mfold, University of Albany), we have determined that the 23 nucleotides of the pdpA 5´ UTR may form a stem-loop.
 We will mutate nucleotides to disrupt this structure (see Table X) in a new reporter vector, such that we can repeat the β-galactosidase assays.
 We hypothesize that without the stem-loop, we will see no difference in β-galactosidase expression between cells with bS21-2 and those lacking it.
 Additionally, we can determine if this is sequence-specific or structure-specific, by making complementary mutations (see Table X) to restore the stem-loop structure.
 If we see a return to the original results of the β-galactosidase assays, it will strongly suggest that the stem-loop structure is essential for the recognition of the 5´ UTR by bS21-2.

+If we do not observe significantly more ß-galactosidase activity in wild-type cells compared to those lacking bS21-2, there are several possibilities to consider.

-If we do not see what we expect in these assays, it would imply that there is another mechanism by which the ribosome is regulating the translation of distinct mRNA species, perhaps a protease, and this will require further investigation.
-Specifically, we will employ a proteomics approach by using mass spectrometry on whole cell samples of wild-type cells and cells lacking bS21-2 to identify other proteins that might be produced only in conjunction with bS21-2.
-A protein that is only present in wild-type cells but not cells lacking bS21-2 may be interacting with bS21-2 to moderate the protein-level changes we see in PdpA and PdpB.
+If (describe results if previous experiment doesn’t work) would suggest that there is another mechanism by which the bS21 is regulating abundance PdpA and PdpB. , perhaps a protease, and this will require further investigation.
+Specifically, we will employ a proteomics approach by using mass spectrometry on whole cell lysates of wild-type cells and cells lacking bS21-2.
+Using this approach, we could identify other proteins with significance differences in abundance that might be attributed to the presence or absence of bS21-2.
+A protein that is more abundant in wild-type cells but not cells lacking bS21-2 may be interacting with bS21-2 to moderate the protein-level changes we see in PdpA and PdpB.

 3.1.3.
 In vitro translation assays